OfficeDev/Microsoft-Teams-Samples/samples/bot-archive-groupchat-messages/csharp/README.md

    - Select Add OAuth Connection Settings.
    - Complete the form as follows:

-    a. **Name:** Enter a name for the connection.
+    - **Name:** Enter a name for the connection.
 You'll use this name in your bot in the appsettings.json file.
 For example BotTeamsAuthADv1.
-    b. **Service Provider:** Select Azure Active Directory v2.
+    - **Service Provider:** Select Azure Active Directory v2.
 Once you select this, the Azure AD-specific fields will be displayed.
-    c. **Client id:** Enter the Application (client) ID .
+    - **Client id:** Enter the Application (client) ID .
-    d. **Client secret:** Enter the Application (client) secret.
+    - **Client secret:** Enter the Application (client) secret.
-    e.
-Provide **Scopes** like "User.Read Chat.ReadWrite ChatMessage.Read"
+    -  Provide **Scopes** like "User.Read Chat.ReadWrite ChatMessage.Read"

   ### Go to the Azure portal where app registration is created and click on API Permissions.